Cicada Killer Wasps

 The cicada killer wasp, also known as the giant cicada killer, is one of the largest solitary, ground-burrowing wasps in the United States.
 It is found east of the Rocky Mountains and south into Mexico.
 Although it rarely stings, its large size and menacing behavior makes it a special concern, especially to individuals with young children or with a sensitivity to stings.

-Treating the lawn and ornamental garden on a regular basis with granule or liquid concentrate, is the best way to prevent burrowing.
-For more information suggested products or application instructions, please contact any of the store locations listed below.
+Treating the lawn and ornamental garden on a regular basis with granule or liquid concentrate is the best way to prevent burrowing.
+For more information on suggested products or application instructions, please visit your nearest Pestop location..